replicatedhq/help-center/content/api/ship-assets/docker.md

 ### Optional Parameters

-- `mode` - The unix file permissions to be set on the image tar archive, e.g `600`.
+- `mode` - The unix file permissions to be set on the image tar archive, e.g `0600`.
+Make sure to include a leading `0` if specifying an octal value

 - `when` - This asset will be included when 'when' is omitted or true